 3. Orizaba (2 hours from Puebla)

 If you feel an irresistible urge to get away from tourist-packed Puebla, Orizaba is the place to go to.
 It’s a city in the state of Veracruz, approximately 2 hours from Puebla by car.
+I’ve summarized the top 8 places to visit in Veracruz state for you in a separate article.
 Here’s a bunch of tips on what to do there:

 Teleférico is a cableway which will take you up the hill above Orizaba.
 The visit is simple: go up, enjoy approximately 30 minutes of beautiful views, and get down again.
 It’s open from 10 AM to 6 PM every day.